IsaaxGM/enthusiastic-oregano/content/pages/about.md

 img_path: /images/Isaac_Garcia_Berlin.jpg
 img_alt: Portrait of a man with beard and mustache
 seo:
-  title: Sobre Isaac García Montes
+  title: Sobre Isaac García Montes IsaaxGM
   description: This is the about me page
   extra:
     - name: 'og:type'